Brady Anderson: Early life and education

 Anderson was born in Silver Spring, Maryland, on January 18, 1964, and attended Carlsbad High School in Carlsbad, California.
 He went on to study economics at the University of California, Irvine where he played outfield and first base for the Anteaters.
 He left college following his junior season after being drafted in the 10th round of the 1985 Major League Baseball draft by the Boston Red Sox.

-Baseball career
+Playing career

 1988–1991

 Anderson made his major league debut on April 4, 1988.
-Batting .230 with 12 runs batted in (RBI) and 4 stolen bases, he was optioned on June 4, 1988 to the Pawtucket Red Sox where he hit .287 in 49 games.
+Batting .230 with 12 runs batted in (RBI) and 4 stolen bases, he was optioned on June 4, 1988, to the Pawtucket Red Sox where he hit .287 in 49 games.
 He was traded along with Curt Schilling to Baltimore for Mike Boddicker on July 29, 1988, two days prior to the non-waivers trade deadline.
 He was the key player acquired by the Orioles who needed a center fielder and leadoff batter.
-Anderson hit his first major league home run on August 6, 1988 versus Milwaukee's Tom Filer at Memorial Stadium in Baltimore.
+Anderson hit his first major league home run on August 6, 1988, versus Milwaukee's Tom Filer at Memorial Stadium in Baltimore.